MathiasPBerger/gboml-docs-test/README.md

 To contribute changes:

-1. Fork the project on GitHub/Gitlab
+1. Fork the project on Gitlab
 2. Create a feature branch to work on in your fork (`git checkout -b new-feature`)
-3. Add your name to the AUTHORS file
-4. Commit your changes to the feature branch
+3. Commit your changes to the feature branch
-5. Push the branch to GitHub (`git push origin my-new-feature`)
+4. Push the branch to GitHub (`git push origin my-new-feature`)
-6. On GitHub, create a new pull request from the feature branch
+5. On GitHub, create a new pull request from the feature branch

 ## Citing GBOML